rnshalinda/FireSight_Guardian_ML_FireDetection_System/README.md

 # Fire_Smoke_Detection_ML_MODEL

-### FireSight Guardian App - Vision-Based Smoke Detection System
+### FireSight Guardian App - Vision-Based Smoke Detection & Alert System

 An innovative smoke detection system prioritizing fast response times, affordability, and scalability.
 The system utilizes low-cost ESP32-CAM modules with built-in Wi-Fi and microcontrollers to capture live video streams, with basic image preprocessing handled on-device.
 These modules are strategically placed for comprehensive area coverage.
 It is not necessary to use an ESP32-CAM; any IP camera connected to the WLAN will suffice.